 Why I Don’t Do a 1:1 Ratio by Weight

-If you use a 1:1 ratio by weight (for example, 54g butter and 54g flour), you’ll usually end up with a thick paste that’s hard to whisk smooth.
-My version — 4 tablespoons butter (56g) to 4 tablespoons gluten-free flour (36g) — works out to roughly a 1.5:1 ratio by weight, which gives the roux a silky, pourable texture instead of a dense, doughy one.
+If you use a 1:1 ratio by weight, say 54g butter and 54g flour, you usually end up with a thick paste that’s hard to whisk smooth.
+My version uses 4 tablespoons butter (56g) to 4 tablespoons gluten-free flour (36g), which works out to roughly a 1.5:1 ratio by weight.
+That gives the roux a silky, pourable texture instead of a dense, doughy one.

-That extra bit of butter makes all the difference — it helps the gluten-free flour cook evenly, prevents gumminess, and produces a smooth base that blends beautifully into milk or stock.
-It’s the same method I use in recipes like my Gluten-Free Mozzarella Mac and Cheese and Gluten-Free Broccoli Cheddar Soup, and it never fails.
+The extra butter helps the gluten-free flour cook evenly, prevents gumminess, and produces a smooth base that blends into milk or stock without clumping.
+It’s the same method I use in my gluten-free mozzarella mac and cheese and gluten-free broccoli cheddar soup.

 How to Make a Gluten-Free Roux